Skip to Content

 If you are traveling to an extremely cold destination, consider packing some down pants.
 These pack down small, weigh very little, and provide a lot of warmth.

-Tips Packing Ultralight While Being Prepared for Cold Weather
+Packing Ultralight While Being Prepared for Cold Weather

-• Remove any warm weather items that you won’t need in a cold climate- For example, may be able to eliminate your shorts a swimsuit.
-Carry one t-shirt instead of 3.
+Also, remove any warm weather items that you won’t need in a cold climate- You don’t need warm weather clothing for a ski trip.
+For example, you could eliminate your shorts and swimsuit.
+Leave out the T-shirts to make room for warmer shirts.
 This saves you some space in your pack for warmer gear.

 A Note about Fashion While Traveling Ultralight

 Everyone wants to look good.
 While selecting clothing to pack for your trip, put some thought into how you’ll look.
-Pack neutral colored items that all match with each other.
+Pack neutral colored items that all match each other.
 You don’t want to pack a shirt that you can only wear with one pair of pants, for example.

 Even if you couldn’t care less about fashion, it is still something to consider while packing.
 You don’t want to miss out on an experience just because you didn’t pack the right clothes.
 For example, while visiting Bangkok, I went to a sky bar with a couple of friends from the hostel.
 Their dress code required that you wear long pants.
 Any long pants were acceptable.
 One of my buddies didn’t pack any.
 He ended up waiting in the lobby and missing out on the spectacular view because he hadn’t packed properly.

-Choosing a Backpack for Ultralight Travel
+Choosing a Backpack or Suitcase for Ultralight Travel

 small travel backpack